griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 Once you generate the task, you will add it to the pipeline or workflow.

 You can also use the `PromptImageGenerationTool` tool and assign it to an Agent.
 It takes many of the same arguments.
-If you had previously created the `driver` and `engine` as specified above, you would do something like:
+If you had previously created the `driver` as specified above, you would do something like:

 ```python
 agent = Agent(